ballerina-attic/websocket-integration/README.md

 ```
 The `upgradePath: "/{name}"` statement will be the path for the chat application endpoint with `{name}` as a path parameter. ` upgradeService: ChatApp` statement will set the `ChatApp` as the WebSocket service to serve WebSocket requests.

-You can define a WebSocket web service as `service<http:WebSocketService> ChatApp`. `ChatApp` WebSocket service handles the already upgraded WebSocket connections.
+You can define a WebSocket web service as `service ChatApp = @http:WebSocketServiceConfig service { ..`. `ChatApp` WebSocket service handles the already upgraded WebSocket connections.

 Next, you need to add resources to handle each of the following events.
-* Opening a new WebSocket - onOpen
+* Opening a new WebSocket - `onOpen`
-* Receiving messages form WebSockets - onText
+* Receiving messages form WebSockets - `onText`
-* Closing an existing WebSockets - onClose
+* Closing an existing WebSockets - `onClose`

 Inside each resource you can implement the logic as per the requirement.
 When following this guide, you will implement the chat application logic inside those resources.
 You can then use an in-memory map to save all the WebSocket connections.
 Thereafter, you can add the new incoming WebSocket connections to the in-memory map inside the `onOpen` resource.
 Remove the WebSocket connection from the map inside the `onClose` resource and broadcast the message to all the connections in the map inside the `onText` resource.